muratk3n/thirdwave/en/README.md

 ---

-Made PR on Github it got merged, after brief discussion on it on GH, all async, I dont know where this person is, but it all came together splendidly.
+Made a PR on Github, it got merged, after brief discussion on it on GH, all async, I dont know where this person is, but it all came together splendidly.
 All sync'd and a repo has new code.

 ---